Greg Barrett

-Greg Barrett is an American author, freelance writer, public speaker, and former newspaper and wire journalist.
-He currently resides in Los Angeles, CA.
+Greg Barrett is an American author and newspaper and wire journalist.

 Education and early career

 He was born Gregory Lane Barrett in Bristol, Tennessee, on November 23, 1961.
 He grew up in Bristol, Virginia, and graduated from Bristol's Virginia High School in 1980.
 He is a 1986 graduate of Virginia Commonwealth University in Richmond, Virginia.
 Prior to college, he was a factory worker at Burlington Industries in Bristol, TN.
 For more than twenty years in print journalism he worked as a local, national and foreign correspondent for, among others, The Augusta Chronicle (Georgia), The Charlotte Observer (North Carolina), The Honolulu Advertiser, the Gannett Company's GNS/USA Today bureau in Washington, D.C., and for The Baltimore Sun.